Guns in America: Can We Do Anything? (My Story)

 Honestly, I remember the scary feeling of anticipating turbulence and sitting far away from your loved ones.
 I watched her texting and saw her body relax.
 “We have it worked out.
 We were able to switch places with someone.”
 She grabbed her things and moved across the plane.

-Within seconds I watched as a very large and hairy man walked toward our seat.
+Within seconds I watched as a very large and hairy man walk toward our seat.
 “Oh no!
 I thought.
 “Dave is not going to like this.”
 The man smiled and sat down.
 Panic sweat drops covered my lip and the back of my neck.
 The large hairy main was at least three times as big as the sweet Spanish woman.
 My empathic anxiety (sweat droplets) were (obviously) for Dave, my middle seat stallion.
-(And this is why I asked Dave to remain in the middle seat: See, after one too many times of having men enter my personal airplane seat with their manspreading and thigh grabbing, I have learned that I need to have Dave, Kyle or Eli serve as buffers.
+(And this is why I asked Dave to remain in the middle seat: See, after one too many times of having men enter my personal airplane seat with their wide leg spreading and thigh grabbing, I have learned that I need to have husband or sons serve as buffers.
 No one crosses them and they keep me safe.)
 I felt Dave’s irritation.
 My heart dropped and I thanked him repeatedly for taking one for the team.
 “Dude, you are the best!”
 (In the interest of full disclosure, Dave mentioned that perhaps the man was not as big or as hairy as I implied.
 Dave’s words: “I mean, come on, he is not Hodor!”)

 We settled ourselves.
 I looked around, waiting for the plane to take off.
 I saw her waving.
 She was waving at me.
 She started pointing at her phone.
 It was Sara, our lovely flight attendant.
 “You still want to take another flight?
 Quick!
 Grab all your things.
 You both good?
 I need to let them know you are in.”
 Sara stood behind our seats.
 I nodded and gave her a double thumb’s up.